 Smaller red switches, 5 to 8 in quantity, operate appliances, lights, slide-outs, awnings, and possibly a generator and fuel tanks.
 Follow directions as given on the panel board as to what each switch will operate.
-The last switch which is black and not lit is for the generator.
+(Style of panel may very.)

-KIB Electronics Panel:
+Electronics Panel:

-Control anything from heating to lighting through the KIB Electronics panel.
+Control anything from heating to lighting through the Electronics panel.
 These are found in Connects and Sportsmen models.